sovietmir/IoTesp8266Framework/README.md

    ```

 ## Filesystem Setup
 To use features like `HTTPServerManager`, `OTA`, and `ConfigurationManager`, you need to build and upload a filesystem image to the microcontroller.
-This filesystem contains static files (e.g., HTML, CSS) and initial configuration file required by the framework.
+This filesystem contains static files (e.g., HTML, CSS) and an example of configuration file that could be used by the framework.

 1. Copy the `data/` folder from the framework into your project directory.
 2. Configure PlatformIO to use LittleFS by adding the following to `platformio.ini`: